 Knowing our little one isn’t sitting a diaper of chemicals means reusable options still come out on top for us.

-However, having informally interviewed several new moms, it’s clear that the idea of reusable cloth diapers can be overwhelming, especially in those first few weeks.
+From our own experience, reusable cloth diapers can be overwhelming, especially in the first few weeks.

 If this is resonates with you, we’ve heard of several blended approaches that could work well while still massively reducing waste – for example, using non-toxic disposable diapers for the first few weeks of raising a newly born human and then switching to reusable once you’ve recovered and into the swing of parenting.

 Or we’ve heard of opting for the pragmatic blend of using reusables at home where 80% of the diapers get changed and then only using organic, non-toxic disposables when out and about in tricky to change situations.